muehmar/gradle-openapi-schema/README.md

 schema.

 For `anyOf` and `oneOf` compositions, the created DTO contains specific annotated methods only for validation.
-With these methods, it can be validated that the object is valid against exact one schema (`oneOf`) or is valid against at least one schema (`anyOf`).
+With these methods, it can be validated that the object is valid against exactly one schema (`oneOf`) or is valid against at least one schema (`anyOf`).

-REMARK: Currently, an edge case is not supported: While validating against how many schemas the current object is valid against, only the presence of the required properties are considered.
+REMARK: Currently, an edge case is not supported: While validating against how many schemas the current object is valid against, only the presence of the required properties are considered (and possible absence of all other properties in case no additional properties are allowed via `additionalProperties = false`).
 This means, if all required properties of two (or more) schemas are present for a `oneOf` composition, but a property of one schema is not valid, the object should be considered as valid but it will result in an invalid object as the required properties of two schemas are present.